atodorov/qa-automation-ruby-101/module08/README.md

 ## Exercises

 This module contains a spec which needs to pass.
-Your task is to satisfy the requirements by impementing an appropriate rake file.
+Your task is to satisfy the requirements by implementing an appropriate rake file.